-The CAR Regulations, as modified and extended to the British overseas territories listed in Schedule 1 by this Order ("the modified Regulations"), provide that a person named by the UN or designated by the Secretary of State for being, or having been, involved in certain activities, is a designated person for the purposes of the modified Regulations.
-Designated persons may be excluded from the territory and may be made subject to financial sanctions, including having their funds or economic resources frozen.
-The modified Regulations also impose trade restrictions on military goods and technology in relation to the Central African Republic.
+The Regulations, as modified and extended to the British overseas territories listed in Schedule 1 by this Order ("the modified Regulations"), provide that a person designated by the UN as being associated with ISIL (Da'esh) and Al-Qaida is a designated person for the purposes of the modified Regulations.
+Designated persons are subject to financial sanctions, which include having their funds or economic resources frozen.
+Designated persons are also subject to trade restrictions on military goods and technology and associated services.

-The modified Regulations provide for certain exceptions to this sanctions regime (for example to allow for frozen accounts to be credited with interest or other earnings and to allow acts done for the purpose of national security or the prevention of serious crime).
+The modified Regulations provide for certain exceptions to the financial sanctions (for example to allow for frozen accounts to be credited with interest or other earnings and to allow acts done for the purpose of national security or the prevention of serious crime).
 The Governor of a British overseas territory to which the modified Regulations extend may, with the consent of the Secretary of State, issue a licence in respect of activities that would otherwise be prohibited under the modified Regulations.
-Schedule 2 sets out the purposes for which the Governor may issue a financial sanctions licence.
+Schedule 2 sets out the purposes pursuant to which the Governor may issue a financial sanctions licence.
 The modified Regulations also require the Governor of the territory to publish an up-to-date list of designated persons.